-The project developed in relation to place, time and land, framing the visual while researching both historic and current land management schemes - which continue to exploit resources for profit - and latterly the development of the sites as tourist and recreation locations and heritage archives where man made 'landscaping' and a return to 'nature' now define these environments.
+The project has developed in relation to place, time and land, framing the visual while researching both historic and current land management schemes - which continue to exploit resources for profit - and latterly the development of the mines as tourist and recreation locations and heritage sites where man made 'landscaping' and a return to 'nature' now define these environments.

 Both sites have been worked with varying levels of excavation for generations - they flourished at a similar time and were abandoned with equal antagonism and bitterness.
 Communities of men, women and children operated the mines, and at the height of production experienced similar working lives.

 Sound was a significant element of life on these sites.
 I am currently collaborating with musician Robin Mason to develop a soundtrack which unites these landscapes; considering the way in which sound/music in relation to image and text effect meaning.
 This work is being supported by The Fusion Fund, The Hope Scott Trust and St Andrews University.
 The final work will consist of two approximately 20 minute time-based pieces that view these once ravaged - but currently compelling landscapes - with reference to their history and their future through animated photographic image, text and sound.